Coastony/desafio_rocketseat/README.md

 - ``HTML5`` ``CSS3`` ``JavaScript`` ``Scroll Reveal`` ``Google Fonts``

-- "Pensando em construir o futuro, como você solucionaria os problemas de acesso à educação hoje, utilizando a tecnologia?"
+- "Thinking about building the future, how would you solve the problems of access to education today, using technology?"
-- Desafio RocketSeat HTML5 | CSS3 | JavaScript
+- Challenge RocketSeat HTML5 | CSS3 | JavaScript
 - DoWhile 2021
 - Finished in Dec/2021 and updated in Mar/2023